N. Porsenna: Imprisonment and persecution

+Legacy

-Porsenna spent his final days at I. C. Frimu Hospital in Floreasca, with the attending doctor preventing his wife from watching over his agony.
-He died there on 18 January 1971, and was buried in the writers' plot at Bellu Cemetery.
-The Ballad appeared in shops shortly after—and became instantly sold out.
-Weeks after, anthropologist Victor Săhleanu discussed Romanian contributions to parapsychology, mentioning Porsenna's "intense activity" in that field—and in succession to Bogdan Petriceicu Hasdeu's earlier work.
+Weeks after the burial, anthropologist Victor Săhleanu discussed Romanian contributions to parapsychology, mentioning Porsenna's "intense activity" in that field—and in succession to Bogdan Petriceicu Hasdeu's earlier work.
 His output as a social psychologist was sampled in Ion Ungureanu's 1989 overview, Idealuri sociale și realități naționale.
 Here, Porsenna was defined as an evolutionist and positivist thinker, in line with A. D. Xenopol, Spiru Haret, and Henric Sanielevici.
 Focus on Porsenna's lifelong work was only restored in the 1990s, that is after the anti-communist uprising; in 1995, his rendition of William Shakespeare's Sonnet 29 was included a definitive Shakespeare edition, put out by Leon Levițchi.
 Five years later, Radio România Cultural hosted readings by Victor Rebengiuc from Porsenna's translations of Poe.

 Porsenna's widow led efforts to ensure that his books could undergo critical reappraisal, establishing a foundation named after him.
 However, as she complained in 2001 (when she was aged 89): "[it] cost me a lot of money, but I never got anywhere with it, because I had no means at my disposal.
 All around me people have duped me, though I am credited as the sponsor of historically valuable books."
 Regenerarea reappeared, care of Editura Vremea, in 2001; the following year, Saeculum publishers put out a large corpus of his translations, which featured samples from Lamartine, Poe, Shakespeare, Charles Baudelaire, William Blake, Lord Byron, Catullus, Goethe, Victor Hugo, John Keats, Alfred de Musset, Friedrich Schiller, Paul Verlaine, and François Villon.
 According to a 2005 report in România Liberă, Zoe Porsenna met difficulty in her effort to recover some of her husband's property, and, during litigation, received physical threats from competing parties.
+In 2013, she had successfully obtained 5 billion lei as reparations from the Romanian state, and was using it to provide for the Porsenna cultural foundation.